Open-Sourcery-UMD/technica-workshop-2025/README.md

 Welcome to **Tornelius, The Open Sourcerer of Technica**, the workshop activity for **Open Sourcery @ Technica UMD 2025**!

-In this activity, you'll team up in small groups (2–4 people) to make your first open source contribution by adding a new *keyspell* to Tornelius, the Open Sourcerer of Technica.
+In this activity, you'll team up in small groups (2–4 people) to make an open-source contribution by adding a new *keyspell* to Tornelius, the Open Sourcerer of Technica.

 Each group will be assigned a unique keyboard letter (e.g. `q`, `w`, `e`, …) and will customize a keyspell for it (a spell that casts when that letter key is pressed).